 Island Peak Climbing Overview

 Island Peak, located at 6189 meters above sea level is also known as Imja Tse in the local language.
 The name Island Peak was given by English mountaineer - Eric Shipton in 1951.
-The name Island Peak is justified as the peak is located isolated in the center surrounded by glaciers that are descending from tall mountain peaks above 7,000 m and 8,000 m.
+The name Island Peak is justified as the peak is located isolated in the center surrounded by glaciers that descend from tall mountain peaks above 7,000 m and 8,000 m.

 Island Peak has been climbed by many people since time immemorial (including Tenzing Norgay and Edmund Hillary) and at some point in time, became the preferred climbing peak who seek a challenging route.